zac7777/Entropy/Entropy/Sets/Spells/Ice.md

 ---

-*Trap:* 3 AP, target creature within 10m that fails the avoidance rollis immobilised for 3 turns
+*Trap:* 3 AP, target creature within 10m that fails the avoidance roll is immobilised for 3 turns

 Avoidance type: Power
 Roll minimum: 6